-She didn’t acutally write, as far as I know.
-But she did consider herself to have ideas that she should write about sometday.
+She didn’t actually write, as far as I know.
+But she did consider herself to be a delicate genius who had ideas that she should write about someday.

 Once, I told her I had some books on Amazon and she asked me who my publisher was.